jllodra/jllodra.github.io/about.md

 ### Projects and works (foss and non-foss)

-- **PyPrint**: HTTP printing server written in Python, capable of html and pdf printing, perfect for being called from client-side javascript.
+- **PyPrint**: HTTP printing server written in Python, capable of html and pdf printing, perfect to be called from client-side javascript.
 - **Modest**:
 - **ncdump-json**:
 - **html5 creative experiments**: